OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 Wikidata is built by creating entities (such as people, organizations, or places, identified with unique numbers starting with Q), defining properties (unique numbers starting with P), and using properties to define relationships between entities (a Q has a property P, with a value of another Q).

 For example, you may wish to create entities for local authors and the books they've set in your community.
 Each writer will be an entity with the occupation [author (Q482980)](https://www.wikidata.org/wiki/Q482980), each book will be an entity with  [literary work (Q7725634)](https://www.wikidata.org/wiki/Q7725634), and books will be related to authors through a property [author (P50)](https://www.wikidata.org/wiki/Property:P50).
 Books can have places where they are set, with [setting (Q617332)](https://www.wikidata.org/wiki/Q617332).
-In OpenRefine, you'll need a column of publication titles that you have reconciled (and then created new items where needed); each publication will have one or more locations in a "setting" column, which is also reconciled to municipalities or regions where they exist (and have new items where needed).
+In OpenRefine, you'll need a column of publication titles that you have reconciled (and then created new items where needed); each publication will have one or more locations in a “setting” column, which is also reconciled to municipalities or regions where they exist (and have new items where needed).
 Then you can add those new relationships to each book, and create new entities for both books and places.

 There is a list of [tutorials and walkthroughs on Wikidata](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing) that will allow you to see the full process.
 You can save your schemas and drafts in OpenRefine, and your progress stays in draft until you are sure you’re ready to upload it to Wikidata.
 You can also find information on [how to design a schema](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Schema_alignment) and [how OpenRefine evaluates your proposed edits for issues](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Quality_assurance).

 Batches of edits to Wikidata that are created with OpenRefine can be undone.
-You can test out the uploading process by reconciling to several "sandbox" entities created specifically for drafting edits and learning about Wikidata:
+You can test out the uploading process by reconciling to several “sandbox” entities created specifically for drafting edits and learning about Wikidata:
 * https://www.wikidata.org/wiki/Q4115189
 * https://www.wikidata.org/wiki/Q13406268
 * https://www.wikidata.org/wiki/Q15397819